Miracle at St. Anna: Plot

 In 1984, Negron is the defendant in a court proceeding, facing a life sentence for his killing of Rodolfo.
 He is defended at his bail hearing by a powerful attorney acting on behalf of an unknown wealthy man.
-Hector is brought to the Bahamas and is reunited with the Head of the Primavera, accompanied by its new owner who takes out a rosary and reveals himself as an adult Angelo.
-They both hold Hector's rosary and burst into tears of remembrance.
+Negron is brought to the Bahamas and is reunited with the head of the Primavera, accompanied by its new owner who takes out a rosary and reveals himself as an adult Angelo.
+They both hold Negron's rosary and burst into tears of remembrance.